-Office Depot anticipates that the total number of shares available for grant under the 2015 Plan will last approximately [-] years, based solely on the average rate at which Office Depot has granted equity awards over the past three fiscal years and assuming that Office Depot makes future awards under the 2015 Plan at this average rate.
+Office Depot anticipates that the total number of shares available for grant under the 2015 Plan will last approximately five years, based solely on the average rate at which Office Depot has granted equity awards over the past three fiscal years and assuming that Office Depot makes future awards under the 2015 Plan at this average rate.
 However, the amount of future awards is not currently known and will depend on various factors that cannot be predicted, including, but not limited to, the price of Office Depot's common stock on the future grant dates, the volatility of the stock and the types of awards that will be granted.

-Office Depot's potential dilution, or "overhang," from outstanding awards and its request for shares to be available for awards under the 2015 Plan is approximately [-]%.
-This overhang approximates the median of Office Depot's peer group (see "peer group" at page [-] of this proxy statement/prospectus).
+Office Depot's potential dilution, or "overhang," from outstanding awards and its request for shares to be available for awards under the 2015 Plan is approximately 13.51%.
+This overhang is within a competitive range relative to Office Depot's peer group (see "Executive and Director Compensation- Executive Compensation Process and Governance-How is peer group data used by the Compensation Committee?" at page 176 of this proxy statement/prospectus).
 The Office Depot board of directors believes that the increase in shares of common stock under the 2015 Plan represents a reasonable amount of potential dilution that will allow Office Depot to continue to award equity incentive compensation.
 This percentage was calculated as follows:

-Select Data as of [-], 2015

-New Shares Requested under 2015 Plan [-]

-Stock Options Outstanding under Prior Plans [-]

-Weighted Average Exercise Price \$ [-]

-Weighted Average Remaining Term [-] years

-Full Value Awards Outstanding under Prior Plans [-]

-Total Share Allocation (TSA) [-]

-Common Shares Outstanding as of [-], 2015 [-]

-Dilution (TSA / Common Shares Outstanding as of [-], 2015 + TSA) [-]%
+Select Data as of April 25, 2015 New Shares Requested under 2015 Plan 47,00,000 Stock Options Outstanding under Prior Plans 7,400,360 Weighted Average Exercise Price \$ 4.48 Weighted Average Remaining Term 4.1 years Full Value Awards Outstanding under Prior Plans 19,420,778 Total Share Allocation (TSA) 73,821,138 Common Shares Outstanding as of April 25, 2015 547,410,604 Dilution (TSA / Common Shares Outstanding as of April 25, 2015 + TSA) 13.49%

-In evaluating this proposal, stockholders should specifically consider the information set forth under the section entitled "-Plan Summary" beginning on page [-] of this proxy statement/prospectus.
+In evaluating this proposal, stockholders should specifically consider the information set forth under the section entitled "-Plan Summary" beginning on page 147 of this proxy statement/prospectus.